-Make sure the plan you put in place will help you arrive at your chosen destination.
-Taking courses on irrelevant programmes will slow down your development so make sure your stages feed the end goal.
+Relevant - Make sure your plan is relevant at all times.
+Taking courses on irrelevant programmes will slow down your development so make sure your plan feeds the end goal.

-Here are the benefits to utilising SMART objectives to improve your performance in the workplace:
+Here are the benefits to utilising SMART objectives to improve your performance within the workplace:

 1. Progress Monitoring